 Under his suit, Bullitt wears a pale blue shirt with a moderate spread collar, white buttons down a front placket, and buttoned barrel cuffs.

 The tie has a dark olive green ground and a red-and-blue floral pattern over it.
 It is tied in a small and tight four-in-hand knot, loosely fastened around Bullitt’s neck.
 He is evidently not a man to wear ties and avoids them whenever possible.
 This is definitely a character trait rather than a McQueen trait, as he looks sharp in a necktie whenever he has to (if The Thomas Crown Affair is any indication).

 Bullitt’s footwear is a simple pair of leather plain-toe oxford shoes with black socks.

 His overcoat is the same raincoat worn in some of the later scenes at the airport, a beltless khaki raincoat with five buttons down the front and one button on each cuff.
 There is an open slash pocket on each hip and a deep single vent in the rear.
 Visible when Bullitt is talking to Cathy, the raincoat has a dark plaid lining on a tan ground.

-Bullitt completes his look with his everyday wristwatch, positively identified as a civilian Benrus Series #3061 with a round polished steel case and black dial, fastened around his right wrist with a well-worn brown leather strap.
-Save for the thin gold necklace worn under his shirt, this is his only accessory worn in the film.
+Bullitt completes his look with his field watch, identified as a civilian Benrus Series #3061 with a round polished steel case and black dial, fastened around his right wrist with a well-worn brown leather strap.
+Save for the thin gold necklace with the St. Christopher medallion worn under his shirt, this is his only accessory worn in the film.